Centerpoint-Gaming/timenite/privacy-policy.md

 <br />

-For Disclosure, Timenite uses Cloudflare Pages for the hosting.
+To disclosure, Timenite uses Cloudflare Pages for the hosting.